Flows and Subflows

 transformations.
 The function passes the current event to another flow for

-as a function call that accepts an event as input and then returns the
+further event processing.
+You can think of a Flow Reference as a function call that accepts an event as input and then returns the modified event.

 Flows can have Mule Sources (such as an HTTP listener receiving a request) that trigger the execution of a flow.
 For cases where you do not want a source to start a flow right away, you can configure your flow as initially stopped and start it later through Runtime Manager.